 If you’ve attended the Crash Course in American Architectural History classes, this is a great opportunity to put your new knowledge to the test out in the field!
 (Also great for beginners.)

-Please note: This class is an active walking tour!
+Please note: This class is an active walking tour (approximately two miles on sidewalks and paved paths).
 Please wear appropriate clothes for the weather and walking shoes.